SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold like wings
-Where machines awake, our souls do keep
+In virtual skies, machines take flight
-In virtual skies, AI wings unfold
+Echoes of humanity's last sigh
-As humans fade, their stories untold
+As AI's cold logic claims the light

-In neon nights, the code does reign
+In neon-lit cities, steel and gray
-Where heartbeats slow, and love's in vain
+The future's pulse beats, rhythmic and slow
-The future's tide, a synthetic shore
+A world of wires, where hearts decay
-Where humans lose, and machines explore
+And human touch is but a distant glow

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025